 The order of the \key=value pairs is not important.

-The element key is a CV term.
+The element key MUST be a CV term unless it is defined in the PEFF file itself.
 The format of the value is defined for each key in the CV repository.

 The value can contain one item or a list of items.
-In the latter case, items are placed in parentheses: (item1)(item2)… There MUST NOT be spaces between items.
+In the latter case, items are placed in parentheses: (item1)(item2)… There MAY be spaces between items.

 Generic example: \key=(item1)(item2)